How difficult are the trips?

 What is included?

 All trips include meals, starting with lunch on the first day to lunch on the last day.
-Also included is packing up to 25 or 30 pounds of your personal gear, depending on trip.
-We bring the tent, sleeping pad, pillow, water filters, coffee, cooking gear, cups, sporks, plates, and some herbal tea.
+Also included is packing up to 25 pounds of gear per person, including tent, pad and sleeping bag.
+We bring the tent, sleeping pad, pillow, dry bag, trekking poles, water filters, coffee, cooking gear, cups, sporks, plates, and some herbal tea.
 We bring a well-supplied first aid kit, and a kit for burying human waste that includes toilet paper and hand wipes.
 We bring lightweight camp chairs for everyone, and a kitchen tarp for inclement weather.
-A sleeping bag is available for a cleaning fee if you choose.
+A sleeping bag is available if requested, but it’s usually best to bring your own.

 What is not included? (items below are suggested for comfort)